prebid/prebid.github.io/dev-docs/add-rtd-submodule.md

 5. If there's something that needs to change on the prebid.org website, follow the above steps for the [website repo](https://github.com/prebid/prebid.github.io).

 {: .alert.alert-warning :}
-Analytics adapters are subject to a number of specific technical rules.
-Please become familiar with the [module rules](/dev-docs/module-rules.html) that apply globally and to real time data modules in particular.
+RTD sub-modules are subject to a number of specific technical rules.
+Please become familiar with the [module rules](/dev-docs/module-rules.html) that apply globally and to Real Time Data modules in particular.

-### Step 1: Add a markdown file describing the module
+### Step 1: Add a markdown file describing the sub-module

 Create a markdown file under `modules` with the name of the module suffixed with 'RtdProvider', e.g., `exRtdProvider.md`